Countries That Play Cricket (Find Out All The Countries That Play Cricket In The World!)

 Can A Full Member Of The ICC Be Suspended?

 Yes!
 Of course.
 The ICC has the authority to suspend any member for misconduct or breach of rules and regulations.
-As we saw in the case of Zimbabwe cricket team who is a Full Member, was suspended mainly because of the interference of the government in the sport in July 2019.
+As we saw in the case of the Zimbabwe cricket team who is a Full Member, was suspended mainly because of the interference of the government in the sport in July 2019.
 However, the suspension didn’t last up to a year.
-Later in October 2019, the suspension was lifted on Zimbabwe team.
-The game of cricket has three format, and they include Test, T20I, and ODI cricket.
-Although only 12 countries with the full memberships of the ICC are allowed to participate in the Test Cricket
+Later in October 2019, the suspension was lifted on the Zimbabwe team.
+The game of cricket has three formats, and they include Test, T20I, and ODI cricket.
+Although only 12 countries with full memberships of the ICC are allowed to participate in the Test Cricket

 Test Cricket